dbca-wa/wastd/docs/_sources/data_qa.rst.txt

 Flag training surveys
 ---------------------
-Surveys can be marked as training surveys by unticking the "production" checkbox.
+Surveys can be marked as training surveys by unticking the "production" checkbox in the data curation portal.
-This allows to exclude training data from analysis.
+Training surveys are excluded from analysis.
+Marking a survey as training does not change the linked encounters.

 Remember to "curate" an edited record to protect it from being overwritten with the original data.